-This multidistrict litigation consolidates thirty-three separate civil antitrust actions.
-Plaintiffs, purchasers of traditional blood reagents (TBRs), allege that Defendants, the two leading producers of blood reagents, Ortho–Clinical Diagnostics, Inc. and Immucor, Inc., conspired to raise prices on TBRs three times during the class period – in 2001, 2005, and 2008.
+This multidistrict litigation consolidated 33 separate civil antitrust actions.
+Plaintiffs, purchasers of traditional blood reagents (TBRs), alleged that defendants Ortho and Immucor, Inc., the two leading producers of blood reagents, conspired to raise prices on TBRs three times during the class period.

-Specifically, Plaintiffs allege that the Defendants participated in an unlawful horizontal price-fixing agreement, beginning in November 2000, resulting in more than $650 million in market overcharges to plaintiffs and class members.
+Specifically, plaintiffs alleged that defendants participated in an unlawful horizontal price-fixing agreement, resulting in more than $650 million in market overcharges to plaintiffs and class members.

 Plaintiffs began to file civil lawsuits against Ortho and Immucor in 2009, shortly after the Antitrust Division of the U.S. Department of Justice opened a criminal grand jury investigation into blood reagents pricing.
-In August 2009 the Judicial Panel on Multidistrict Litigation transferred twenty-three of those cases to the Eastern District of Pennsylvania for coordinated pretrial proceedings.
-Another ten cases were originally filed in Eastern District of Pennsylvania.
-On December 23, 2009, the Court consolidated the thirty-three cases.
+In August 2009, the Judicial Panel on Multidistrict Litigation transferred 23 of those cases to the Eastern District of Pennsylvania for coordinated pretrial proceedings (another 10 cases had originally been filed in the Eastern District of Pennsylvania).
+On December 23, 2009, the court consolidated the 33 cases.

-Plaintiffs filed their Motion for Class Certification on September 16, 2011.
-Immucor reached a settlement with Plaintiffs.
-On September 6, 2012, the Court granted plaintiffs’ Motion for Final Approval of the Settlement with Immucor, leaving Ortho as the sole defendant.
+Plaintiffs filed their motion for class certification on September 16, 2011, which was subsequently granted.
+The following year, on September 6, 2012, the court granted final approval of a $22 million settlement with Immucor, leaving Ortho as the sole defendant.

 The case is styled: In re Blood Reagents Antitrust Litigation, MDL No. 2081, U.S. District Court, Eastern District of Pennsylvania